netinvent/npbackup/README.md

 # NPBackup

-A one fits all backup solution that solves modern problems with modern solutions
+A securre and efficient file backup solution that fits system administrators and end users self-care

 Available in both CLI / GUI flavors for both system administrators and end users